RTL Group’s strategy is built on three priorities: core, growth, and alliances and partnerships.

 Germany

-- Highlight rights for the German football league (Bundesliga) for streaming service RTL+ for four seasons starting from 2025/26
+- Highlight rights for the German football league (Bundesliga and 2.
+Bundesliga) for RTL+ for four seasons starting from 2025/26

 - Free-TV rights for the weekly top match of the second league (2.
 Bundesliga) for the four seasons 2025/26 to 2028/29